Parliamentary.ai

 Groups Affected

-• Mixed-sex couples: This bill directly impacts heterosexual couples who now have the option of forming a civil partnership.
+• Mixed-sex couples: This bill grants them the legal option of a civil partnership.

-• Legal professionals: Lawyers specializing in family law will need to update their knowledge and advice to include the implications of this change.
+• Legal professionals: They will need to adjust their advice and practices to account for the change.

 Full Text